Keyfactor/vmware-vcenter-orchestrator/readme_source.md

 - If the private key is omitted, the extension assumes we are replacing the Trusted Root Certificate.
 - If the private key is included, the extension assumes we are replacing the TLS certificate used for SSL communication.

+Removal is support through the vCenter API for Trusted Root Chains only.
+TLS certificates cannot be removed, but they can be replaced.
 :warning: Note that the vCenter instance will be put into a bad state if the trusted root of the SSL certificate corresponding to the vSphere server is deleted from the certificate store.